 (Photos and video by Beth Hollerich)

-For nine families on American Airlines flight 9448, the fond farewell at Pittsburgh International on Saturday morning was only the start.
+For nine families on American Airlines Flight 9448, the fond farewell at Pittsburgh International Airport on Saturday morning was only the start.

-The flight headed for Orlando, Florida was one of 12 charters transporting families of fallen military members for a five-day vacation as part of the Snowball Express, a program funded by the Gary Sinise Foundation, and sponsored by American Airlines.
+The flight headed for Orlando, Fla., was one of 12 charters transporting families of fallen military members for a five-day vacation as part of the Snowball Express, a program funded by the Gary Sinise Foundation and sponsored by American Airlines.

 Airports across the country celebrated the event in various ways, and at PIT, the sendoff included face painting, photos with Santa, and even a parade through the airport.
 Along with a trip to Disney World, Snowball Express offers children and their families various counseling services and provides information on educational scholarships and financial counseling, among other resources.

 Natalie Schmidt and her 9-year-old son Aiden have been able to attend for the past four years.
-Snowball Express has been the chance to build a support system, said Schmidt of Leechburg, PA, wife of the late U.S. Army Staff Sgt Jonathan Schmidt.
+Snowball Express has been the chance to build a support system, said Schmidt of Leechburg, Pa., wife of late U.S. Army Staff Sgt Jonathan Schmidt.

 “Coming to Snowball Express each year, Aiden gets to be with children like him that understand,” said Schmidt.
 “It’s just another family, another group of people that understand exactly what we’ve been through.”